juami/pytentiostat/docs/use-cases/UC_CA_GUI.md

+### Use Case Description ###

 Use Case: Running Chronoamperometry for a Two or Three Electrode Cell on the JUAMI Potentiostat through the graphical user interface.
 Intended User: Undergraduate (UG) Researcher at a University in Africa with Introductory Knowledge of Electrochemistry and Chronoamperometry, and limited experience with Python.
 The instructions in this UC assume that the student already has a two or three electrode cell set up and ready for testing (working electrode, counter electrode, and (optional) reference electrode are all in proper locations and connected to the potentiostat clips).
+Additionaly the potentiostat is connected to a computer with the program on it via the usb cable.

 ### Program Setup ###